02Kenzo/objectionwiki/Patching-iOS-Applications.md

 Before you can use any of the `objection` commands on an iOS application, the application's IPA itself needs to be patched and code signed to load the `FridaGadget.dylib` on start.
 To patch an IPA though, a few things need to be done in preparation, such as getting an `embedded.mobileprovision` file, as well as a code signing certificate from Apple.
 Once you have these, `objection` has a `patchipa` subcommand that will help you take care of the rest.

-**Note:** Unfortunately, the only way to get a an iOS IPA patched and signed at the moment is by using a computer running macOS (maybe a hackintosh works?).
+**Note:** Unfortunately, the only way to get an iOS IPA patched and signed at the moment is by using a computer running macOS (maybe a hackintosh works?).
 If someone knows of another way, I'm all ears! :) **Only** the signing process needs macOS.
 Installing and running the patched IPA can be done using any other OS.

 ## toc
 * [preparations - xcode](#preparations---xcode)